-The Junior School Head of Inclusion and Enrichment or the Senior School SENDCo will contact parents to discuss the outcome of reviews where necessary.
+The Learning Support Coordinators or College SENDCo will contact parents to discuss the outcome of reviews where necessary.

 Where the pupil has not made expected progress despite the SEND support in place (as stated above), parents and the College have the right to ask the Local Authority to make an assessment with a view to drawing up an EHC Plan for their child.
 Parents are encouraged to consult with the College before exercising this right and the College will always consult with parents before exercising this right.
 If the Local Authority refuses to make an assessment, parents have a right of appeal to the First-tier Tribunal (Health, Education and Social Care Chamber).
 The College does not have this right of appeal.